franciscoescher/golinkedin/README.md

 	"context"
   "fmt"

-  "github.com/franciscoescher/go-linkedin"
+  "github.com/franciscoescher/golinkedin"
 )

 func main() {
   // first, you need to create a builder with your api key credentials scopes := []string{"r_liteprofile", "r_emailaddress"}
-  builder := linkedin.NewBuilder("CLIENT_ID", "CLIENT_SECRET", scopes, "REDIRECT_URL")
+  builder := golinkedin.NewBuilder("CLIENT_ID", "CLIENT_SECRET", scopes, "REDIRECT_URL")

   // then, you need to get the auth url to redirect the user to the linkedin login page url := builder.GetAuthURL("state")